-Amid all the bright smiles and nods we see, we participate here not only as a small voice, but also as a vestige of a past long gone and maybe forgotten.
+Amid all the bright smiles and implied nods we see, we participate here not only as a small voice, but also as a vestige of a past long gone and maybe forgotten.
 We like to add puny whispers to the thunderous ones that we have heard from avowed stalwarts of the community.
-Weighty voices coming from leaders whose reputation and renown have preceded them, giving them more sway and weight to validate their oral protestations.
+Weighty voices coming from leaders whose reputation and renown have preceded them, giving them more sway and weight to validate their oral judgments.
 From the beaming captains of local businesses and industries, to the esteemed leaders of local government, to the revered spokespersons of our educational, religious, and social institutions.

 And we see that to a large extent there has been unanimity in thought regarding the very ambitious and drastic development plans the university has deigned to follow.
 But we aim to tease and coax from them information about the time and efforts expended by their honored selves in arriving at their conclusions.
 Because our small voice only has questions to be asked, rather than more grandiose suggestions to add to the plans so elaborately laid out.